 Figure 3.
 Sinking particle flux, measured from surface-tethered sediment traps (large symbols), at ETNP Station P2.
 Trap types are shown by the shape of the large points.
 Superimposed are estimates of particle flux from the UVP generated by fitting the sum of particle numbers all four profiles to the trap observed flux.
 The black line indicates flux predictions made by fitting UVP observations to the trap data.
 Black circles indicate regions on the black line corresponding to the trap observation depths.
-Horizontal blue lines indicate the surface and bottom of the ODZ, while the horizontal green line indicates the base of the photic zone.
+Horizontal blue lines indicate the top and bottom of the ODZ, while the horizontal green line indicates the base of the photic zone.

 Particle abundance measurements vary with size and depth